-When a competitor is completely ready for take-off, he should have an experienced crew member advise him when the airspace above and upwind is clear for launch.
-Alternatively, he may ask an available launch director or official to clear him for launch.
+When a competitor is completely ready for take-off, they should have an experienced crew member advise when the airspace above and upwind is clear for launch.
+Alternatively, the competitor may ask an available launch director or official to clear them for launch.